Table of Contents

 I originally designed these tiles to be cut out of flat styrene sheets using a Cricut Maker electronic cutting machine, which is how I built the originals, in the same manner that I built my 1:144th scale T-16 Skyhopper.
 I made silicone molds of those in order to have enough to complete a Death Star trench run diorama, and got quite a lot of inquiries from people asking me to sell them a set of tiles.
 Since I have no desire to sell resin castings, instead I took my original 3D models, converted them to printable solids, and released those STL files.

-From the original 12 tiles that I made, this set now has over 180 STLs in it!
+From the original 12 tiles that I made, this set now has 237 STL files in it, as of version 8!

 Update History